Edward Lawrence Logan

 Edward Lawrence Logan (January 20, 1875 – July 6, 1939) was an American lawyer, judge, military officer, and politician.
 While still a student, Logan enlisted in the Massachusetts 9th infantry during the Spanish–American War.
-Upon returning to Boston, he ran successfully for a seat on the Boston City Council in 1899, and subsequently won election to the Massachusetts state legislature as both a representative, and later as a state senator.
+Upon returning to Boston, he ran successfully for a seat on the Boston Common Council in 1899, and subsequently won election to the Massachusetts state legislature as both a representative, and later as a state senator.
 Rising to the rank of major general following World War I, he was given command of the 26th Infantry Division of the United States Army.
 Logan was instrumental in the post–World War I reorganization of that unit, as well as the Massachusetts National Guard.
-He would go on to serve as head of The American Legion's Department of Massachusetts.
+He went on to serve as head of the American Legion's Department of Massachusetts.

-General Edward Lawrence Logan International Airport, an international airport located in the East Boston neighborhood of Boston, is named after him.
+Logan International Airport, an international airport located in the East Boston neighborhood of Boston, is named after him.

 Biography

 Early years

 Logan was born in South Boston, Massachusetts, a son of Lawrence J. Logan and Catherine M. O'Connor.
 He graduated from Boston Latin School and enrolled at Harvard College, from which he graduated in 1898.
 During his freshman year, he lived in Holworthy Hall, where his roommate was John Rankin McVey, an attorney and banker who became a powerful figure in the Massachusetts Democratic Party.